tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/客户端 API/SDK API/SDK API（C 接口）/IM SDK 接口/消息相关接口_intl_en.md

 |-----|-----|
 | int | If TIM_SUCC is returned, the API was successfully called.
 (The callback cb is called only when the API returns TIM_SUCC.)
 If other values are returned, the API failed to be called.
 For more information about the definition of each return value, see [TIMResult](https://intl.cloud.tencent.com/document/product/1047/34551). |

-> This API is used to import messages in batches.
+>?This API is used to import messages in batches.
 You can construct messages for importing.
 Alternatively, you can store the JSON string of the message array to be imported and call this API to import the JSON string, avoiding repeated construction of the message array.

 **Example**